EasyCorp/EasyAdminBundle/Resources/doc/book/3-list-search-show-configuration.md

   * `%entity_name%`, resolves to the entity name, which is the YAML key used to configure the entity in the backend configuration file.
 In the example above, this value would be `Customer`.
-  * `%entity_id%`, resolves to the value of the primary key of the entity being edited or showed.
-This variable is only available for the `show` view.
+  * `%entity_id%`, it's only available for the `show` view and it resolves to the value of the primary key of the entity being showed.
 Even if the option is called `entity_id`, it also works for primary keys with names different from `id`.

 Beware that, in Symfony applications, YAML values enclosed with `%` and `%` have a special meaning (they are considered container parameters).
 Escape these